 Check out our Looking for a job section to find out how to start your job search.

-Keep in mind that even if your research suggests that you need specific qualifications to do the job, you can always start the process by looking for work in a related entry-level role.
-That way you can build your on-the-job skills while getting a feel for whether your chosen job is right for you.
+Your research might indicate that you need specific qualifications to do the job.
+Keep in mind that you can always start your career journey by looking for work in a related entry-level role.
+That way you can build your on-the-job skills while getting a feel for whether this job is right for you.